 Correct keyword to use: awesome product Not correct keyword to use: awesome providers

-If you don’t have a large amount of traffic on your website, we recommend you to add multiple pages in the test.
+If you don’t have a large amount of traffic on your website, we recommend you add multiple pages in the test.

 After you’ll click on it the “Select a segment” window will appear.
-From this window you can choose a segment that has been already created or create a new one.
+From this window, you can choose a segment that has been already created or create a new one.

-In the second part of the page you can add a maximum number of responses (once that number is reached the experiment will stop) and select the devices where you want the A/B test to be visible.
+In the second part of the page, you can add a maximum number of responses (once that number is reached the experiment will stop) and select the devices where you want the A/B test to be visible.

-At the end, you have the option to mark it as exclusive, meaning that no other experiments will be triggered for the visitors who already viewed this one, for the time it is running.
+In the end, you have the option to mark it as exclusive, meaning that no other experiments will be triggered for the visitors who already viewed this one, for the time it is running.

 In the next tab “Traffic Allocations and Goals” you will select the percentage of visitors that will see the experiment.
 This percentage will be randomly extracted from the segment you have decided to use.
 You can run the test on all of the visitors who are included in the segment or just a part of them (let’s say 50%).